 This could have been a problem – popcorn, apples, and cheese is a staple meal – but thankfully microwave popcorn has not been rendered obsolete in our house.
 I had coincidentally been paging through Mark Bittman’s book Food Matters: A Guide to Conscious Eating with More Than 75 Recipes and found a recipe for Brown-Bag Popcorn that is simple and tastes great.
 All you have to do is put a quarter-cup of popcorn in a brown lunch bag, optionally toss with a teaspoon or two of oil and a few shakes of salt, fold the top over a few times, and zap for 2-3 minutes.
 It’s less salty than the prepackaged microwave kind; it took us a couple of batches to adjust to the pure popcorn flavor.
 Even if you douse it with butter, it’s still better than all the artificial flavors and leaching chemicals you get with the packages.
 Make this often.

-Kid Two loves it tossed with melted butter, paprika, and finely grated Parmesan cheese.
+Kid Two loves it tossed with melted butter, paprika, and nutritional yeast.

 - 1 brown paper lunch bag